mathieu-aubin/nginx-random-user-agents/README.md

 # nginx-random-user-agents

+### About
-This will create (enventually) nginx configuration which will output a random user-agent on each visit
+This will create (enventually) nginx configuration which will output a random user-agent on each page refresh

+### As it stands
-Currently, the script properly generates text and html indexes.
+Currently, the script properly generates text and html indexes out of a bank of 7460 user-agents.

+### Plan

+Generate both:

-The plan is to generate several types of indexes and nginx configuration using templates
+- several types of user-agent indexes
+- nginx configuration using (or not?) templates